gargvishesh/druid/docs/talaria/index.md

 - GROUPING SETS is not implemented.
 Queries that use GROUPING SETS will fail.
 (14999)

-- OFFSET is not implemented.
-Queries that use OFFSET will fail.
-(15000)

 - Only one SELECT query can run at a time on a given cluster.
 (15001)